mkoromina/SAFFARI/workflow/README.md

 ### Note:
-Make sure to download UKB precomputed LD matrices from https://alkesgroup.broadinstitute.org/UKBB_LD/ and amend the path to these accordingly.
+Make sure to download UKB precomputed LD matrices and functional priors from the respective links in the Wiki.